 Figure 8.8.3-1 shows the MSGin5G Client/Application Server unsubscribing to Messaging Topic(s) on the MSGin5G Server.

-Pre-conditions:

-1. The MSGin5G Client or Application Server has subscribed one or more message topic(s) on the MSGin5G Server.
+Pre-condition1.
+The MSGin5G Client or Application Server has subscribed one or more message topic(s) on the MSGin5G Server.